barryclark/jekyll-now/_posts/2019-02-22-german-zuegnisse-no-fooling-nlp.md

 ### Cleansing

 We did several things here to make the data more suitable for machine processing:
-We did several things here to make the data more suitable for machine processing:
 -	We removed all placeholders (things like {Titel} and {Name}) from templates;
 -	We removed all punctuation because most of the time it doesn’t carry any additional information;
 -	We removed stop words.